truid-app/client-integration/docs/oauth2/app-with-backend.md

 Add an endpoint for completing the authorization.
 This corresponds to step _C-5_ in the flow above.

-The service should invoke the TruID API token endpoint to complete the authorization flow, and to exchange the code into an access token and a refresh token.
+The service should invoke the Truid API token endpoint to complete the authorization flow, and to exchange the code into an access token and a refresh token.
 This corresponds to step _O-6_ and _O-7_ in the flow above.

-The returned access token can be used to request user data from the TruID API.
+The returned access token can be used to request user data from the Truid API.
 The access token represents users consent to share data with the service.
 The expiry time of the access token will be quite short, and the service should not store the access token after it has completed processing of the request.

 The returned refresh token should be persisted and associated with the logged in user.
 The refresh token can be used to request a new access token.
 The refresh token must be kept secure, if it is leaked an attacker will be able to use it to access user data.